Accenture/mercury/README.md

 ## Write your own microservices

-You may use the lambda-example and rest-example as templates to write your own application.
+You may use the lambda-example and rest-example as templates to write your own applications.

 Please update pom.xml and application.properties for application name accordingly.